-Gemma specialises in cases involving deprivations of liberty and mental health issues.
-She practises in the fields of mental capacity and mental health law, inquests, prison and police law, media, and public law, with particular expertise in social welfare matters.
+Gemma specialises in cases involving mental capacity and mental health issues.
+In addition to her practice in mental capacity and mental health law, Gemma practises in public law with particular expertise in social welfare matters, and acts in inquests and inquiries.

-She has worked with a number of senior members of Chambers on a broad range of human rights issues, including a challenge to the prohibition of same-sex marriage in a British Overseas Territory, and is instructed as junior counsel to Peter Carter QC in a number of ongoing cases arising from criminal proceedings in Trinidad & Tobago.
+Gemma has worked with a number of senior members of Chambers on a broad range of human rights issues, including a challenge to the prohibition of same-sex marriage in a British Overseas Territory, challenges to criminal proceedings and detention in Trinidad & Tobago, and domestic matters where discrimination issues have arisen.

-Prior to being called to the Bar, Gemma provided specialist welfare benefits advice and representation at the First-tier and Upper Tribunals on behalf of Macmillan Cancer Support and Citizens Advice, and the Free Representation Unit.
-Gemma continues to provide representation on a pro bono basis in complex benefits cases, as well as training FRU’s volunteers and sitting on FRU’s Management Committee.
+Prior to being called to the Bar, Gemma provided specialist welfare benefits advice and representation at the First-tier and Upper Tribunals on behalf of Macmillan Cancer Support and Citizens Advice, and the Free Representation Unit, as well as representing clients pro bono in Employment Tribunal claims.
+Gemma continues to provide representation on a pro bono basis in complex benefits cases, as well as training FRU’s volunteers and spent a number of years on FRU’s Management Committee.

-Gemma practises in the Court of Protection, regularly appearing on behalf of P instructed by the Official Solicitor, and acting for local authorities.
-She accepts instructions across the spectrum of the court’s jurisdiction, including in section 21A challenges, matters of personal welfare, and property and affairs.
+Gemma practises in the Court of Protection, regularly appearing on behalf of P instructed by litigation friends including the Official Solicitor, family members, local authorities, and Clinical Commissioning Groups.
+She also has experience of representing in mediation during Court of Protection proceedings, and is training as a mediator.

 Gemma has worked with a number of senior members of the CoP team on complex matters, including Ulele Burnham, Sophy Miles, Oliver Lewis, and Aswini Weereratne QC.

-In collaboration with Aswini Weereratne QC and Sophy Miles, Gemma has contributed to forthcoming book chapters on the Court of Protection and issues involving capacity, and consent for adults lacking capacity.
+In collaboration with Aswini Weereratne QC and Sophy Miles, Gemma contributed to the book chapters on the Court of Protection and issues involving capacity in Buchan’s Clinical Negligence – A Practical Guide (2019).

 Gemma accepts instructions in all matters arising under the Mental Health Act 1983.
 She was recently instructed as junior counsel to Sophy Miles and Aswini Weereratne QC by Mind in their intervention in the Supreme Court in Welsh Ministers v PJ UKSC 66.
 She has co-written an article on the decision for Lexis Nexis’ current awareness service.